Extract or Get data from HTML Element in Excel using VBA

 Contents in webpage, are embeded inside HTML elements.
 For example, to add a "paragraph" in a webpage, you can use the <p></p> element.
 Every HTML element has a tag and you can identify each element by its tag.
 To read the content of an element (from Excel using VBA), you will first have to locate the element by its tag on the webpage.
 In-addition, some elements will also have a unique id.

-For example, I want to read all the headings under "Recent Articles" from this web page.
+Now let us assume, I want to read all the headings under "Latest Articles" from this web page.
 The header texts are inside a <p> tag (or paragraph).
 All the "headers" are embeded inside a DIV element, which is the parent.
 The parent has an id (a unique id).
 The script will use this id to locate the elements that we need.

 See the below image.